schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 3. Introducting to PETSc

-    - Develop parallel/MPI code for science problems, simplified
+    - Develop parallel/MPI code for solving science problems, simplified

-4. Solving PDEs on Parallel Computers
+4. Solving Partial Differential Equations on Parallel Computers

     - Case studies and examples of writing parallel PDE solvers

 ---

-# Plan of attack
+# Today's plan of attack

-- MPI brief introduction (what, why, how)
+- MPI brief introduction
 - Launching MPI processes
-    - Controlling process distribution
+    - Controlling process distribution: machinefile, integration with the job scheduler
-    - Specifying file paths
+    - Managing shared library paths
-- How to run MPI jobs on Hoffman2 Cluster
+- Examples of running MPI jobs on Hoffman2 Cluster
     - Some considerations and suggested practice
-- Observations of running a small MPI programs
+- Observations from a case study
 - Running MPI-based Python, Julia...
-- Debugging MPI programs using gdb
+- Debugging MPI programs using `gdb`
-- Installing your own MPI lirbaries
+- Installing your own MPI library (without system admin's help)

 Goal: understanding how things work so one can trouble shoot when problems occur.